Did you know that?

 I can understand the instructions,

-just isn’t it simpler to multiply to numbers and get traditional square (XYxXY =) ? :blush: Maybe with practice it saves time…
+just isn’t it simpler to multiply to numbers and get traditional square (XYxXY =) ?
+Maybe with practice it saves time…